Burhanali-dev/personal-express/README.md

 # personal-express

-A user can create a data base of rappers with information that stores to a mogodb database
+A user can create a data base of facts about their favorite rappers which stores all information on a mongo db data base.

+Run Local 8550